 If you’d like to read more of Shannon Barnsley’s work, here are a few links to where some of it can be found:

-Beneath Blair Mountain – A winner of JukePop and 1888’s Summer Writing Project 2015, Beneath Blair Mountain was selected for publication by 1888/Black Hill Press.
+Beneath Blair Mountain, 1888/Black Hill Press, 2015 – Beneath Blair Mountain was selected for publication after coming in the top ten in JukePop and 1888’s Summer Writing Project 2015.
 This debut novella blurs historical fiction, horror, and urban fantasy to tell a story of immigration, industrialization, and identity amidst a backdrop of old world horrors and new world ghosts.
-Available in both paperback and kindle edition.
+Available in paperback and Kindle.

-Wolf Warriors: The National Wolfwatcher Coalition Anthology – This wolf-themed charity anthology features Shannon Barnsley’s poetry, alongside such talents as David Clement-Davies and Catherynne M. Valente.
-Available in both paperback and kindle edition.
+Wolf Warriors: The National Wolfwatcher Coalition Anthology, Thurston Howl Publications, 2014 – This wolf-themed charity anthology features the poem “We Were Wolves”, alongside such talents as David Clement-Davies and Catherynne M. Valente.
+Available in paperback and Kindle.

-“Chosen” – This epic fantasy short story deconstructs the hero’s journey narrative/chosen one trope that dominates the genre.
+“Chosen”, Redhead Magazine, 2013 – This epic fantasy short deconstructs the hero’s journey narrative/chosen one trope that dominates the genre.
 It was voted the 2013 Choice Story on Redhead Magazine and is available to read for free on their website.

 Bound and Gagged Banned Books Blog – This blog dedicated to exploring censorship and intellectual freedom issues is a labor of love, created and run by Shannon.
 She has since brought three other talented writers into the fold.